copyright © 1998-2008

 Who may apply?

-Applicants must be a non-profit organization with 501(c) (3) status based in Durham County or providing at least 50% of it’s programming in Durham County.
+Applicant must be a non-profit organization with 501(c) (3) status based in Durham County or providing at least 50% of it’s programming in Durham County.
+An applicant does not have to be an arts organization to request project support but the project must be an arts activity.
+To request operating support the applicant must be an arts organization.

 What projects are eligible?